-With more than 70 parks and recreation facilities, comprising 600 acres, Nassau County is literally full of places to play.
-Many of the parks have pools--both indoor and outdoor, great playgrounds, and winter skating.
-Others, which we've chosen to feature here, offer some of Long Island's most unique opportunities for recreation.
-From a re-creation of a 19th-century village to an aerodrome field to castle-like mansions, Nassau County has a lot to offer.
+With more than 70 parks and recreation facilities, Nassau County is literally full of places to play.
+Many of these parks have pools—both indoor and outdoor—great playgrounds, and winter skating.
+Others, which we feature here, offer some of Long Island's most unique opportunities for recreation.
+From a re-creation of a 19th-century village to an aerodrome field to castle-like mansions, Nassau County has plenty to offer.

-Hiking and biking trails, swimming pools, and outdoor adventures can be had all over Long Island.
-Our guide to playgrounds and parks is a great place to start!
+Hiking and biking trails, swimming pools, and outdoor adventures can be had all across the county.
+Our guide to playgrounds and parks is a great place to start.

 Christopher Morley Park — Roslyn

-With 98 acres this park, located in northern Nassau, boasts a recently renovated playground with a non-traditional climbing apparatus, a boat basin designed for model boats, shuffleboard, horseshoes, and tennis.
-Additionally, there are 30 acres of peacefully wooded nature trails and the park hosts a farmer's market on Wednesdays from 7am-1pm mid May-late November.
-Golfers can enjoy a 9-hole 30 par golf course.
+With 98 acres, this county-run park, located in northern Nassau, boasts a recently renovated playground with a nontraditional climbing apparatus, a basin for model boats, shuffleboard, horseshoes, outdoor ice rink, outdoor pool, and tennis courts.
+Additionally, there are 30 acres of peacefully wooded nature trails and a dog run.
+The park hosts a farmers' market on Wednesdays from 7am to 1pm mid May-late November.
+Golfers can enjoy a 9-hole, par-30 course.
 Families can get fit along the one-mile fitness trail.
-There are twenty stops along the trail with equipment and directions that will have you doing pull-ups and balance activities.
+There are 20 stops along the trail with equipment and instructions for doing pull-ups and balance activities.

 Eisenhower Park — East Meadow

 Larger than Central Park in New York City, Eisenhower Park offers visitors a multitude of athletic and recreational activities.
 Fitness facilities include a world-class aquatic center and gym, 16 tennis courts, ice skating center with two NHL-sized rinks, athletic fields, and basketball courts.
-There is also an outdoor fitness trail with stations along the trail that incorporate different exercises.
-For families looking to spend some time together, there is an 18-hole miniature golf course and three renovated playgrounds, one of which has a sprinkler pool.
-The Let All Children Play playground is one of only a handful of playgrounds on Long Island that is designed to be accessible for all children.
-The park hosts many seasonal events throughout the year including outdoor movie nights, concerts, and celebrations.
+There is also an outdoor fitness trail with stations incorporating different exercises.
+For families eager to spend some time together, there is an 18-hole miniature golf course and three renovated playgrounds, one of which has a sprinkler pool.
+The Let All the Children Play play area is one of only a handful of playgrounds on Long Island designed with disabled children in mind.
+The park, Nassau County's largest, hosts many seasonal events throughout the year, including outdoor movie nights, concerts, and celebrations.

 Sands Point Park and Preserve — Sands Point

 With not one, but three castle-like historic mansions, this park is a treat for the imagination.
-Step back in time to the era of The Great Gatsby with a tour of Hempstead House, Castle Gould, and Falaise.
-For those looking to enjoy the outdoors, the preserve offers six hiking trails throughout the grounds, woods, and around ponds as well as trails leading down to the beach.
-The breathtaking views of Long Island Sound make the trek more than worth it.
+Return to the era of The Great Gatsby with a tour of Hempstead House, Castle Gould, and Falaise.
+For those looking to enjoy the outdoors, the preserve offers six hiking trails through the woods and around ponds, as well as trails leading down to the beach.
+The breathtaking views of Long Island Sound make the trek worthwhile.

 Wantagh Park – Wantagh

-Another Nassau County Park, Wantagh Park is right on the water.
-This park often gets overlooked by Jones Beach State Park, which lies just south of it but this means that it is quieter and easier to access.
+Another Nassau County park, Wantagh Park is right on the water.
+This park often gets overshadowed by Jones Beach State Park, which lies just south.
+But Wantagh Park is quieter and easier to access.
 The main attraction is the swimming complex that includes an Olympic-sized pool, diving pool, kiddie pool, training pool, and an interactive sprinkler pool with two water slides.
-A family could spend the day just at the pool here.
-There are a variety of fitness facilities, fields, and courts in addition to a fitness trail or simply walk along the water and enjoy the views.
-For dog owners, there is a dog run with separate areas for big and small dogs.
+There are a variety of fitness facilities, fields, and courts in addition to a fitness trail.
+Or simply walk along the water and enjoy the views.
+There is also a dog run with separate areas for large and small dogs.